-Without this policy, Council will not have a structured mechanism to protect Council's road network.
-Therefore, roads not suitable for heavy vehicles could potentially be damaged and pose a threat to other road users.
+Without this This policy, ensures Council will not have has a structured mechanism to protect Council's road network.
+Therefore, roads Roads not suitable for heavy vehicles could potentially be damaged and pose a threat to other road users.

 IMPLEMENTATION STATEMENT